stephendade/aprilmav/README.md

 ### Accuracy and Performance

 ArduPilot requires a good velocity estimate from AprilMAV.
 This can be graphed via the xxx MAVLink messages.

+In general, 10+ FPS is required for a stable calculation of the pose and velocity.
+Raising ``--decimation`` will increase the framerate, at the cost of lowering the maximum detection distance.
+It does not affect the accuracy of the tag pose estimate.

 ``process_test.py`` can used in a static scence to confirm the detected distance is correct and the distance stability.